elad-da/go-sail/README.md

     )
 ```

-You can instantiate a go-client like this:
+You can instantiate a SailThru client like this:

 ```go
 httpClient := gosail.HTTPClient{}